-In accordance with an earlier agreement the INDC Secretariat arranges for translation by the IAEA, subject to available funds, of the "Collected Abstracts of Nuclear Physics Research in the USSR" and other selected Soviet reports into English, publishes these translations and distributes them as INDC(CCP) documents.
+However, subject to available funds, the INDC Secretariat arranges for the translation by the IAEA, of selected articles from the "Collected Abstracts of Nuclear Physics Research in the USSR" and other selected Soviet reports into English.
+The IAEA publishes these translations and distributes them as INDC(CCP) reports.

-3. INDC LIAISON OFFICERS
+3. INDC Liaison Officers

-- 3.1 As stated in the INDC "Methods of Work" (INDC-20/G, paragraph III.5) - (i) The IAEA may request a Member State or International Organization not represented on the INDC to nominate a liaison officer to provide a communication link between the INDC and the scientists producing and/or using nuclear data in that state. - (ii) Liaison officers shall be provided with lists of all official committee documents, copies of which they may request from the scientific secretary.
-The scientific secretary shall send the tentative agenda to all liaison officers at the same time that it is sent to the INDC meeting participants. - (iii) Where active interest in items of an INDC meeting is indicated by a liaison officer, he may request approval from the chairman of the INDC through the scientific secretary to attend that meeting as an observer at no expense to the IAEA. - 3.2 The "Terms of Reference" for liaison officers of the INDC, as approved by the committee at its July 1970 meeting, are given in Appendix B. - 3.3 A current list of INDC Liaison Officers is publicized periodically by the INDC Secretariat at least once in the course of the calendar year.
-This list is normally included in the periodic "Report of the Nuclear Data Section to the International Nuclear Data Committee".
+3.1.
+As stated in the INDC "Methods of Work" (INDC-27/G, paragraph III.5)

+- (i) The IAEA may request a Member State or International Organization not represented on the INDC to nominate a Liaison Officer to provide a communication link between the INDC and the scientists producing and/or using nuclear data in that state. - (ii) Liaison Officers shall be provided with lists of all official committee documents, copies of which they may request from the scientific secretary.
+The scientific secretary shall send the tentative agenda of INDC Meetings to all Liaison Officers at the same time it is sent to the INDC meeting participants. - (iii) Where active interest in items of an INDC meeting is indicated by a Liaison Officer, he may request approval from the chairman of the INDC through the scientific secretary to attend that meeting as an observer at no expense to the IAEA. - 3.2.
+The "Terms of Reference" for Liaison Officers of the INDC are included in this document as Appendix B. - 3.3.
+A current list of INDC Liaison Officers is always included in the periodic "Report of the Nuclear Data Section to the International Nuclear Data Committee". - 4.
+Progress Reports - 4.1.
+At its meetings the INDC reviews the status and progress of the nuclear data programmes of IAEA Member States. - 4.2.
+INDC members are expected to submit a progress report to the Committee so as to be received by Committee members and other INDC participants at least 30 days prior to the INDC meeting. - 4.3.
+Prior to each INDC Meeting, all Member States not having members on the Committee are invited to submit a Progress Report to the INDC Secretariat, through the appointed Liaison Officers. - 4.4.
+The Progress Reports mentioned in Sections 4.2. and 4.3. should reflect the current status of the national nuclear data programmes, achievements within the past period and plans for the future, with an emphasis on nuclear (including neutron) physics experiments and facilities for nuclear physics measurements. - 4.5.
+A definition of the scope of information to be considered in these progress reports is given in Appendix C.